Lixiyao-meow/Reinforcement-Learning-for-2048/README.md

 # Reinforcement-Learning-for-2048
 We use two different approches to solve the 2048 game.
+You can find a detailed report in this repository explaining our implementation and the results we got with each method.

 The second one is based on the Mikhai lLenko's code: https://github.com/kiteco/python-youtube-code/tree/master/AI-plays-2048